Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Introduction

 \section{Introduction}

 Construction plays a critical role in the global economy but continues to face long-standing challenges, including stagnant productivity growth, shortages of skilled labor, and persistent health and safety concerns~\cite{delgado2019, wei2023}.
-The industry often requires workers to perform repetitive and physically demanding tasks, such as lifting and positioning heavy components, which can contribute to chronic injuries and reduced long-term workforce capacity~\cite{laukkanen1999, arndt2005}.
-Automation, and in particular robotic assembly, offers the potential to address these issues by enhancing precision, increasing efficiency, enabling mass customization, and reducing the physical burden on workers~\cite{bock2015, musarat2024, chen2025}.
-Recent advances in construction robotics have increasingly harnessed the precision and programmability of industrial robotic arms to execute complex and customized assemblies that would be difficult to achieve through manual methods~\cite{graser2021, chen2025}.
-Despite these advancements, translating the capabilities of industrial robots from manufacturing to the uncertain and unstructured conditions of construction, characterized by fabrication inaccuracies, material imperfections, as well as dynamic and evolving environments, remains a significant challenge, making it difficult to achieve the same levels of repeatability, quality, and precision that are standard in factory settings~\cite{adel2024, delgado2019, musarat2024}.
+The industry often requires workers to perform repetitive, physically demanding tasks, such as lifting and positioning heavy components, which can lead to chronic injuries and reduced long-term workforce capacity~\cite{laukkanen1999, arndt2005}.
+Automation, and in particular robotic assembly, offers the potential to address these issues by enhancing precision, increasing efficiency, enabling mass customization, and reducing the physical burden on workers~\cite{bock2015, musarat2024}.

+Recent advances in construction robotics have increasingly leveraged industrial manipulators originally developed for automation in factories~\cite{chen2025}.
+These systems play a central role in large-scale assembly due to their high payload capacity and long reach, enabling the manipulation of heavy structural components and customized geometries that would be difficult to achieve manually.
+However, unlike structured factory environments, construction sites are inherently uncertain.
+Translating the capabilities of industrial robots from manufacturing to these uncertain conditions, characterized by fabrication inaccuracies, material imperfections, and dynamic environments, remains a significant challenge ~\cite{adel2024, delgado2019, musarat2024}.
+Under such conditions, pre-programmed trajectories executed without feedback often result in misalignment, collision, and task failure, exposing the limits of purely feedforward control in construction contexts.